-is a regional strategy to redevelop the Lake Michigan shoreline, improve transportation infrastructure and transform the economy of Northwest Indiana.
-Since 2005, the RDA, shoreline communities, and for-profit and non-profit partners have invested or committed approximately $210 million toward these goals.
+is a development agency covering Lake and Porter counties in Northwest Indiana.
+We have been given four tasks by the state General Assembly: redevelop the Lake Michigan shoreline in accordance with the Marquette Plan; expand the Gary/Chicago International Airport; develop and support regional passenger rail and bus transportation; and enhance economic development Northwest Indiana.
+Since 2005, the RDA, Northwest Indiana communities, and for-profit and non-profit partners have invested or committed approximately $210 million toward these goals.
 This investment has directly leveraged more than $540 million in additional local, federal and private funds.
 Overall, these projects have created or supported more than 2,000 permanent and construction jobs and had a total economic impact of more than $1.1 billion since 2006.

-The Marquette Plan incorporates many cities and towns across the Northwest Indiana shoreline, spanning 3 counties along Lake Michigan and involves a multitude of improvements.
-To learn more about Phase 1 items, roll over icons on the map to view progress.
+Our efforts span many cities and towns across Northwest Indiana, spanning two counties along Lake Michigan and involve a multitude of improvements.
+To learn more, roll over icons on the map at left to view progress.

 Northwest Indiana is the eastern gateway to the Chicago market, the third-largest Combined Statistical Area in the U.S. with a population of nearly 10 billion in 2010.
 In November 2011, the Northwest Indiana Regional Council of Economic Advisors, made up of experts from Purdue and Valparaiso Universities, estimated total private sector sales in the Chicagoland region - including Northwest Indiana - at $1.6 trillion.
 In addition to being one of the nation's largest markets in its own right, The Region is a key national logistics hub, with air, water, rail and road access that is unmatched in the Midwest.